Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Janace Lynn M. from Texoma

 Buy some lace, about 2 inches wide in any color you like.
 Fold in half lengthwise and press with a warm iron.
-Bind edge of sleeve, like you bind a potholder.
-Sew with thread of the same color as the lace.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.